Update: If you’re planning on throwing your own family reunion, make sure to check out:

 To accomplish this, we focused on three specific facets of the event:

-*Note: We’re making all the assets we used in planning this event available in this blog post.
+*Note: We’re making all the tools and assets we used in planning this event available in this blog post.
 Unfortunately, to use them, you’ll need a bit of an Excel background and someone with Adobe InDesign experience.
 If you’re planning your next reunion and want a custom design for some of these assets, I hear that for a small fee, Sara might be able to help you out. 😀

 I know how most local family parties end up, and I really wanted to encourage people to meet different members of the family.
 To help solve the issue of familiarity, we arranged the seating chart so that families would not sit next to their immediate family, but keeping at least one parent and child together as well as spouses if their children were grown adults.